timh1203/algorithmDS/frontEndMasters.md

 ### Recursive Factorial & Memoize Exercise (4/17/19)
 - https://frontendmasters.com/courses/practical-algorithms/recursive-factorial-memoize-exercise/
 - TOPICS:

-- recommends we write code so we can avoid the "false understanding" fallacy because we are being explained the process
+- recommends we write code so we can avoid the "false understanding" fallacy because we are being explained the process and it seems easy
 - we can look at the iterative solution for hints
 - try to write out the whole code and reason through it without running the code at every step

+- my task 2 wasn't a memoize function but it worked
 ```js
 // =======================================
 // Task 1: Without peeking, write your own recursive factorial method